check-spelling-sandbox/materialize/doc/developer/zippy.md

 ## Capabilities

 The framework keeps track of what capabilities the environment currently has, which influences what actions the framework can pick to be run.
-For example, one can not run a `CreateSource` action before a `CreateTopic` action has been executed that will cause the environment to have a `TopicExists` capability.
+For example, one cannot run a `CreateSource` action before a `CreateTopic` action has been executed that will cause the environment to have a `TopicExists` capability.

 # Data Validation